inductiva/inductiva/docs-sources/scale-up/benchmark/index.md

 The Inductiva API provides a benchmarking tool to help you measure, compare, and optimize simulation performance across different computational configurations.
 Make data-driven decisions about resource allocation, cost optimization, and performance tuning.

 ## Get started
-Learn about _Benchmarks_ — the entity in the Inductiva API for aggregating tasks to evaluate simulation performance across different machine types, configurations, and parameters.
-Our benchmarking tool helps you find the optimal balance between computation time, cost, and accuracy for your specific use cases.
+Learn about _Benchmarks_ — the class in the Inductiva API for systematically evaluating simulation performance across different machine types, configurations, and parameters.

 | **[Benchmarks →](benchmarking.md)** | **[Run a Benchmark →](run-benchmarks.md)** |
 |---|---|